-I am a Software Engineer in North Carolina.
-I’m working at InQuest, a network security monitoring company.
-My experience includes supporting and modernizing legacy applications, DDD, CQRS, and Event Sourcing practices.
+I am a Software Engineer in North Carolina, working at InQuest, which provides an on-premise network-based security solution capable of detecting malware as it passes through your traditional security defenses.
+My experience includes supporting and refactoring legacy applications often using DDD, CQRS, and Event Sourcing practices.

-I am a Director for Women Who Code Raleigh-Durham, a Co-Organizer of Triangle PHP and volunteer with Girl Develop It.
+I am a Director for Women Who Code Raleigh-Durham and a Co-Organizer of Triangle PHP.
 In 2016 I began speaking at conferences to share what I have learned while supporting and modernizing legacy applications.
 I enjoy sharing these talks and code to help others dealing with large, legacy applications.

 I am a developer with a BS in Computer Science from NC State.
 I worked my way through this degree by taking co-ops with many software development companies in the Research Triangle Park, working in software testing and software development.
 Before graduating, I built web sites and began developing web applications using PHP in 1999.
 As a hobby, I researched for and maintained a website, The Lily Pad, a site about caring for and keeping frogs as pets.
 This site had active membership and participation for more than 10 years.